rangle/ngCourse2/handout/features/working_with_tsc.md

 #### Target

 The compilation target.
-Typescript supports targeting different platforms depending on your needs.
+TypeScript supports targeting different platforms depending on your needs.
 In our case, we're targeting modern browsers which support ES5.

 #### Module